MoserMichael/teach-your-children-well/README.md

 --

+One reason: our local schools are kind of, depressing.
+Also we have the summer vacations, so there is no choice: i must make an effort to keep my home front busy...

+--

-One rational: me getting bored on "the internet" and being a bit disillusioned about all of it... (need a new motivation, sort of)
+Another rational: me getting bored on "the internet" and being a bit disillusioned about all of it... (need a new motivation, sort of)

 I guess that social networks are turning into some kind of tool for social control, it's a new trick of those who are in charge: